iamsainikhil/gatsby-prismic-blog-starter/README.md

 1. **`gatsby-browser.js`:** You can enable/disable `typefaces` declared here.
 You can also customize `shouldUpdateScroll` method provided by Gatsby to update the scroll position of the page you visited earlier.
 2. **`gatsby-config.js`:** As the name suggests, bulk of the customization resides in this file.
 I left so many comments which help you customize the options for several plugins.
 Note: Update `siteMetadata` & `gatsby-plugin-manifest` options for sure!!
 3. **`theme.js`:** This is the 👁️ of the project with all the theme options declared in this file.
 Take some time understanding the theme-ui configuration [here](https://theme-ui.com/theme-spec).
-4. `**Listing.jsx`:\*\* Sample tracking logic is setup in the code which can be used as an example to customize the GA tracking events.
+4. **`Listing.jsx` & `Footer.jsx`:** Sample tracking logic is setup in the code which can be used as an example to customize the GA tracking events.
+You can remove this code logic entirely or customize to your needs.

 # 🚀 Deploy